zowe/zowe-cli-sample-plugin/CONTRIBUTING.md

-# Contribution Guidelines
+# Contribution guidelines
 This document is intended to be a living summary of conventions & best practices for development within Sample plug-infor Zowe CLI.

-## Changelog Update Guidelines
+## Changelog update guidelines

 The changelog should be updated for any PR that updates code that will be distributed to the end user.
 Changes to certain files, for example those listed in `.gitignore`, do not require an update to the changelog.